 The circulatory benefits of pine bark and its effects on blood flow and nitric oxide levels may also help support healthy erectile function in men.
 But these benefits are not yet well studied.

-A few non-cardiovascular benefits of supplementing with pine bark extract have been researched with some positive results.
-Of these findings, one of the most promising is Pycnogenol’s ability to promote reproductive health in menopausal women.
+A few non-cardiovascular benefits of supplementing with French Maritime Pine Bark Extract have been researched with some positive results.
+Of these findings, one of the most promising is its ability to promote reproductive health in menopausal women.
 An Italian study found that Pycnogenol reduced hot flashes better than a placebo.
 These findings were confirmed later in a Japanese study.

-Supplementing with pine bark may also promote cognitive health.
-In an older study from Australia, pine bark improved older adults' working memory to some extent compared to a placebo.
+Supplementing with French Maritime Pine Bark Extract may also promote cognitive health.
+In an older study from Australia, it improved older adults' working memory to some extent compared to a placebo.
 No changes were found in other cognitive skills tests.
 A similar study in 2014 found that middle-aged adults who took Pycnogenol showed improvements in specific cognitive skills more so than the control group.